JohnMing143/postermaker/README.md

 Your site will be generated within minutes, and GitHub will provide you with a link.

-Note: Make sure to update the `projectLink` variable in the index.html file to point to the location of your worker.
+Note: Make sure to update the `workerUrl` variable in the index.html file to point to the location of your worker.

 ## Usage